devJonatasSilva/JhonySmithSilva/README.md

 project name: <a href="https://github.com/travelerMap">Treveler Map</a>\
 criation date: 27/08/2021\
 description:\
-    this is a project initially for academic purposes and is being used in all subjects. carried out by a team of 5 collaborators where they are students of the Analyzing and Systems Development course at the <a href="https://faculdadeelo.com.br/"> ELO colege </a>.
+    this is a project initially for academic purposes and is being used in all subjects. carried out by a team of 5 collaborators where they are students of the Analyzing and Systems Development course at the <a href="https://faculdadeelo.com.br/"> ELO college </a>.

 contributors:\
 <a href="https://github.com/JhonySmithSilva">Jhony Smith</a> \